 When evaluating the next best-fit monitoring tool for your environment make sure to add MTTI (=Mean Time to Instrumentation) to your list.
 I don’t think MTTI is an official metric, YET, but MTTI is top of mind of a Dustin, who is currently evaluating the next generation of APM (Application Performance Monitoring) tools for his current employer.
-Last week after a workshop, I got to chat with Dustin and he filled me in on why this metric is so important for him as somebody responsible for enterprise cloud performance monitoring & engineering.
+Last week after a workshop, I got to chat with Dustin and he filled me in on why this metric is so important for him as somebody responsible for cloud performance monitoring & engineering.

 In his life as an Enterprise Performance Engineer, Dustin saw MTTI drop significantly with the 2nd generation wave of APM tools.
-While that was great, Dustin feels it is not enough for the next generation of applications he and his team are tasked to monitor (enterprise cloud platforms, microservices, containers, serverless, …): Dustin needs MTTI to go down to 2 minutes – otherwise he and his team are spending too much time configuring and calibrating their monitoring platform!
+While that was great, Dustin feels it is not enough for the next generation of applications he and his team are tasked to monitor (cloud platforms, microservices, containers, serverless, …): Dustin needs MTTI to go down to 2 minutes – otherwise he and his team are spending too much time configuring and calibrating their monitoring platform!

 I promised to dedicate this blog post to his thoughts and idea about MTTI, about how he defines MTTI and how he quantifies MTTI when evaluating different monitoring vendors.